SupurCalvinHiggins/y-fast-trie/README.md

 **Do not use in production code!!!**

-Check out https://github.com/pdinklag/tdc/tree/sea21-predecessor for a quality implementation instead.
+Check out https://github.com/pdinklag/tdc/tree/sea21-predecessor and the paper "Engineering Predecessor Data Structures for Dynamic Integer Sets" for a quality implementation instead.

 ## Overview
 This library implements the following data structures: